Polymok/TE_PID/README.md

 # Transfer Entropy Partial Information Decomposition

-Compute partial information decomposition (PID) on transfer entropy for an input matrix of time-series for a single trial, or an input cell containing multiple matrices corresponding to multiple trials.
+Compute partial information decomposition (PID) of transfer entropy between time-series.
 The redundancy partial information term is given by the minimum information function described by Timme et al., 2016.

+Also includes some plotting capabilities, as well as extraction of functional and recruitment matrices.

 # Table of Contents
 <!--ts-->